english1234/vstcm/README.md

 I would recommend socketing everything on the board (Teensy, DACs, Op Amps) so that they can be swapped out if better choices are found in the future.

+Make sure you order short resistors, space for them on the board is tight.

 # Power options for the PCB

 The PCB can be powered in several ways: